Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Interference Analysis and Comprehensive Trade-Offs

 \subsection{Full AP-to-D Advantage: Eliminating KV Transfer Overhead}

-In this section, we demonstrate the substantial advantage of $x{=}1$ configurations (Full AP-to-D) over traditional PD disaggregation ($x{=}0$).
-The core finding: \textbf{switching from $x{=}0$ to $x{=}1$ reduces Turn-2 TTFT by 48--73\%} by eliminating KV transfer for follow-up turns. \Cref{tab:ppd-improvement} compares matched configurations: $x{=}1$ consistently outperforms $x{=}0$ on Turn-2 TTFT, with 1P\_3D achieving up to 73.3\% improvement and even 3P\_1D showing 24.9--44.3\% gains.
+We now quantify the advantage of $x{=}1$ configurations (Full AP-to-D) over traditional PD disaggregation ($x{=}0$).
+The core finding: \textbf{switching from $x{=}0$ to $x{=}1$ reduces Turn 2 TTFT by 48--73\%} by eliminating KV transfer for follow-up turns. \Cref{tab:ppd-improvement} compares matched configurations: $x{=}1$ consistently outperforms $x{=}0$ on Turn 2 TTFT, with 1P\_3D achieving up to 73.3\% improvement and even 3P\_1D showing 24.9--44.3\% gains.

-A striking pattern emerges: \textit{the $x{=}1$ advantage increases with load}---as QPS rises, transfer queuing grows, and D's local cache access becomes increasingly valuable.
+A striking pattern emerges: \textit{the $x{=}1$ advantage increases with load}, since as QPS rises, transfer queuing grows and D's local cache access becomes increasingly valuable.
 The table also reveals that the $x{=}1$ advantage is maximized when P resources are scarce: 1P shows up to 73.3\% improvement while 3P shows diminishing returns.
-This leads to a key insight: \textbf{$x{=}1$ value $\approx f(1/P_{\text{count}})$}.
+In other words, \textbf{the fewer prefill nodes available, the greater the benefit of local processing on D}, because P becomes a bottleneck that $x{=}1$ bypasses entirely.

-When P servers are scarce, they become a bottleneck.
-In $x{=}0$ mode, Turn 2+ must traverse this bottleneck (P$\rightarrow$D), while $x{=}1$ bypasses P entirely, providing an ``escape valve.''
+When P nodes are scarce, they become a bottleneck.
+In $x{=}0$ mode, Turn 2+ must traverse this bottleneck (P$\to$D), while $x{=}1$ bypasses P entirely.
 This makes $x{=}1$ configurations more resilient: at high QPS, they exhibit lower failure rates (see \Cref{tab:failure-rates} in Appendix) since only Turn 1 contends for P capacity.
 When P is abundant, prefill capacity is no longer the bottleneck, and local AP overhead becomes relatively more significant.

 \paragraph{Validation: Turn and Model Scaling.} The $x{=}1$ advantage generalizes beyond 2-turn conversations and the primary 8B model.
-Scaling experiments (see \Cref{fig:validation} in Appendix) show stable $\sim$70\% T2+ TTFT improvement across 2--16 turns and three model sizes (8B, 14B, 30B), confirming that the benefit stems from architectural properties rather than model-specific characteristics.
+Scaling experiments (see \Cref{fig:validation} in Appendix) show stable $\sim$70\% Turn 2+ TTFT improvement across 2--16 turns and three model sizes (8B, 14B, 30B), confirming that the benefit stems from architectural properties rather than model-specific characteristics.